 The TOE implements a number of measures to protect the integrity of its security features.
-The TOE protects stored passwords and cryptographic keys, so they are not directly accessible in plaintext.
-The TOE also ensures that reliable time information is available for both log accountability and synchronization with the operating environment by providing a hardware clock.
-The TOE employs both dedicated communication channels as well as cryptographic means to protect communication between itself and other components in the operating environment.
+The TOE protects stored passwords and cryptographic keys so they are not directly accessible in plaintext.
+The TOE also ensures that reliable time information is available for both log accountability and synchronization with the operating environment.
+The TOE employs both dedicated communication channels as well as cryptographic means to protect communication between itself and other components in the operation environment.
 The TOE performs self-tests to detect failure and protect itself from malicious updates.